matloff/fasteR/README.md

 ```

 we are telling R, "R, I want to write my own function.
 I'd like to name
-it 'mgd'; it will have arguments 'x' and 'd', and it will do 'mean(x[x > d])'.
+it 'mgd'; it will have arguments 'x' and 'd', and it will do 'mean(x[x >
+d])'.
+Please build the function for me.
 Thanks in advance, R!"

 Here we called **function** to build a 'function' object, and then
 assigned to **mgd**.
 We can then call the latter, as we saw above,